UVa rolls back restrictions for students; Medical Center to allow visitors

 Contact tracing has shown that indoor dining is a higher-risk activity, hence the continued restriction.

 “This virus exploits small mistakes,” UVa officials wrote Friday.
-“Many of the cases that led to the spike started with minor lapses like 2 or 3 people removing their masks to eat together in a dorm room or off-Grounds residence.”
+“Many of the cases that led to the spike started with minor lapses like two or three people removing their masks to eat together in a dorm room or off-Grounds residence.”

 Since the new restrictions went into effect, the number of daily new cases and the positivity rate have declined.

+As the Virginia Department of Health started to work through a backlog of 2021 death certificates related to the holiday surge in cases, the death toll locally has started to come into focus.
+Thirty-new new COVID-related deaths have been reported this month, the highest of any month during the pandemic.

+Since last March, 142 people have died in the health district from the health district including 54 in Albemarle County and 41 in Charlottesville.

 The university will continue to limit volunteer activity “out of a concern for spreading the virus into the community.”
-However, students who volunteer as Emergency Medical Technicians or firefighters and have been vaccinated can resume their volunteer activities.
+However, students who are emergency medical technicians or firefighters and have been vaccinated can resume those volunteer activities.

 All other health and safety guidelines, including restrictions on visitors and travel, remain in effect, according to the announcement.